 How to Optimize Divi Images Accurately

-Divi has a whole multitude of options to add images and while this can be great to create almost any website it can definitely get in the way by making things more complicated.
+While Divi makes it extremely easy to build websites without code.
+It has a whole multitude of options to add images and that can definitely get in the way by making things more complicated.

 Follow these key principles for optimizing image size: